 June Carolyn Erlick

-June Carolyn Erlick is the Editor-in-Chief of ReVista, the Harvard Review of Latin America and Publications Director overseeing the Center's book series.
-She is the author of Telenovelas in Pan-Latino Context (Routledge, 2018), translated as Telenovelas en el Mundo Latino (Editorial Universidad del Pacífico, 2018) ,as well as Disappeared: A Journalist Silenced, the Irma Flaquer Story (Seal Press, 2004), translated as Desaparecida (Sophos, Guatemala, 2012) and A Gringa in Bogotá: Living Colombia's Invisible War (University of Texas Press, 2010) and Una Gringa en Bogotá (Santillana, 2007).
+June Carolyn Erlick is the Editor-in-Chief of ReVista, the Harvard Review of Latin America and Publications Director coordinating Faculty Voice podcasts.
+She is the author of Natural Disasters in Latin America and the Caribbean: Coping with Calamity (Routledge 2021), Telenovelas in Pan-Latino Context (Routledge, 2018), translated as Telenovelas en el Mundo Latino (Editorial Universidad del Pacífico, 2018) ,as well as Disappeared: A Journalist Silenced, the Irma Flaquer Story (Seal Press, 2004), translated as Desaparecida (Sophos, Guatemala, 2012) and A Gringa in Bogotá: Living Colombia's Invisible War (University of Texas Press, 2010) and Una Gringa en Bogotá (Santillana, 2007).
 She teaches journalism at Harvard Extension and Summer Schools and coordinates the journalism capstone and internship programs there.
-She is the chair of the board of the Maria Moor Cabot Prizes at Columbia University.
-Erlick received the James E. Conway Excellence in Teaching Writing Award in 2007.
+Until recently, she was the chair of the board of the Maria Moor Cabot Prizes at Columbia University.
 She has lived and worked in Latin America and Germany as a foreign correspondent.
 She holds a Master's degree in journalism from Columbia University, New York.
 She received two Fulbright Fellowships, the first to Guatemala in 2000 and to Colombia in 2005-2006.